Isorun Docs

 exec.exitSame call returnscommand, exit_code, duration_ms

-The log is also flushed to R2 on destroy (best-effort, fire-and-forget) so you have a permanent audit trail even if the runner is later torn down.
+The log is flushed to object storage (R2) on destroy (best-effort) so you have a permanent audit trail even after the runner is torn down.

 1. Append-only verification.
-Anyone with the team secret can verify any prefix of the log without the next entries.
-Useful for streaming verification during long-running sessions.
+Anyone with the team secret can verify any prefix of the log without needing the later entries, useful for streaming verification during long-running sessions.

 2. Per-tenant isolation.
-Each team has its own derived secret, so a leaked verification key only compromises one team’s audit trail.
+Each team has its own secret, so a leaked verification key only affects that one team's audit trail.

-The chain is also append-only on the runner side — there’s no API to mutate or delete entries.
-The only way to break the chain is to tamper with the on-disk file, which you’d detect on the next verification.
+There is no API to mutate or delete entries.
+The only way to break the chain is to tamper with the stored file, which you would detect on the next verification.